welsberr/MemorySharing/README.md

 As of 2023-01-01, this is all essentially pre-alpha class code.
 There is very little in the way of testing in place.
 I've been pressed to be able to do anything in this regard, and this latest holiday break gave me enough time to make what I considered to be a reasonable start on the tooling I've long mused about having.

-As such, I'd urge you to only place copies of digital files where these tools are used, until you have satisfied yourself of the usefulness and reliability of this tools.
+As such, I'd urge you to only place copies of digital files where these tools are used, until you have satisfied yourself of the usefulness and reliability of these tools.
 While I am cognizant of the need to preserve original files where they are and not threaten them with changes, some tools do directly affect original files (PyMFR.py, by renaming files), and other tools could overwrite originals if a bug were present (esp.
 WImageEdit.py).